What are Kotatsu and Chabudai?

 The ancient Japanese used carefully selected wood to build a Chabudai.
 They would inspect the pieces of wood and eliminate any imperfections.

-Afterward, the wood would be used in making a round-shaped table of a specific size.
+Afterward, the wood would be used to make a round-shaped table of a specific size.

-The handcrafted Chabudais could get made with oak, pine, and stain.
-Other readily available materials are currently being used to make Chabudais as some of these wood sources are getting wiped out and hard to access.
+The handcrafted Chabudais could be made with oak, pine, and stain.
+Other readily available materials are currently being used, as some of these wood sources are getting wiped out and hard to access.

 As a result, they become endangered species, and most governments commit themselves to protecting them.